honeycombio/terraform-provider-honeycombio/docs/resources/webhook_recipient.md

 The following arguments are supported:

 * `name` - (Required) The name of the Webhook Integration to create.
-* `secret` - (Required) The secret to include when sending the notification to the webhook.
+* `secret` - (Optional) The secret to include when sending the notification to the webhook.
 * `url` - (Required) The URL of the endpoint to send the notification to.

 ## Attribute Reference